Nebraska Holocaust Memorial: Star of Remembrance

 The Star of Remembrance is 16 ft tall and features two triangular frames forming a three-dimensional star.
 Images represent isolation, deportation, and extermination, the three stages of the Nazi war against humanity.

 Side 1 depicts people from all age groups and social classes across Europe, representing a time before the Holocaust.

 Side 2 depicts pictures of some individuals fading as a representation of being taken by force from their daily lives.

 Side 3 depicts the fading of all images, representing loss of the lives of over 11 million people.

 Butterfly Garden

-The intention behind the Butterfly Garden is that it can serve as a place of peace and represent hope for a future devoid of poverty, discrimination, despair, and prejudice.
 The bricks in the Butterfly Garden and in front of the concrete bleachers with etched names represent names of donors who have donated at least $100 to the memorial and related education programs.
 Many schools visit the memorial and some have purchased bricks.
 It is hoped that all Nebraska middle schools and high schools with eventually purchase bricks in the garden to show support.